 Many people in the United States consider the term “African American” the more polite and correct choice, but this isn’t always accurate.
 Some Black people may not be American, while others may not trace their ancestry to Africa.

 Some may prefer to identify themselves by the country their family came from — Kenyan American or Jamaican American, for example.

 “Indigenous” (as used in the United States) describes the native inhabitants of North America.
 Indigenous is a broad term encompassing all tribes of the original residents of the continent.

 More specific terms might include:

 These terms themselves remain broad: In the United States alone, 574 recognized Indian Nations exist.
 It’s always best practice to use specific tribe names when referring to just one or two people or a small group of individuals.

-People of color face numerous but varied challenges stemming from harmful cultural stereotypes and systemic racism, from the internment of Japanese citizens in concentration camps during World War II to the incarceration of children whose parents were attempting to immigrate to the United States.
+People of Color face numerous but varied challenges stemming from harmful cultural stereotypes and systemic racism, from the internment of Japanese Americans in concentration camps during World War II to the incarceration of children whose parents were attempting to immigrate to the United States.